NicholausJ/Core_View/README.md

 # Core_View
-A informational page for intel's core chipset
+An informational page for Intel's core chipset